-Federal Pell Grant: Federal Pell Grant: Need-based grant which serves as the foundation to which other sources of aid are added.
-Awards range from $692 to $6,095.
+Federal Pell Grant: Need-based grant which serves as the foundation to which other sources of aid are added.
+Awards range from $639 to $6,345.
 Available to full-time and part-time undergraduates.
+Eligibility is based on:

-Summer Pell Grant Students that are eligible for a Pell Grant for 2018-19 may be eligible to receive an additional Pell Grant award, up to 150% of their Pell Grant Scheduled award, in the Summer of 2019
+Year-Round Pell Grant: Students who are eligible for a Pell Grant may be eligible to receive additional Pell Grant funding in the Summer.

-- Be registered for at least 6 credits for the summer term
+- Register for at least 6 credits for the summer term

-- What is the Pell Grant Lifetime Eligibility Used (LEU) percentage?
+What is the Pell Grant Lifetime Eligibility Used (LEU)?

-- You can log on to National Student Loan Data System (NSLDS®) at: https://nsldsfap.ed.gov and, using your FSA ID, view your LEU.
-The LEU will be found on the Financial Aid Review page.
+You can log on to National Student Loan Data System (NSLDS®) at www.studentaid.gov using your FSA ID.
+The LEU can be found on the Financial Aid Review page.

 Federal Supplemental Educational Opportunity Grant (FSEOG): This grant is awarded to students who demonstrate exceptional financial need.
 Awards range from $400-$1,000 per academic year.

-Federal Direct Loan Program: This program consists of low-interest loans for students and parents.
+Federal Direct Loan Program: This program provides low-interest loans to students and parents.
 Direct Loans are available in the Summer for students who are enrolled at least half-time